roydegeest/rakwireless-docs/docs/en-us/quick-start/rak5010/configuring-rak5010.md

 />

 :::warning
-:warning: By the default, the BLE signal of the RAK5010 is turned off automatically if no connection is established after 60 seconds.
+ By the default, the BLE signal of the RAK5010 is turned off automatically if no connection is established after 60 seconds.
 Connect to the BLE signal of the RAK5010 immediately after pressing the reset button.
 :::

 4. Click the arrow which is marked by the red box in the picture below, you will see the following page: